Linker Tools Error LNK1104

 cannot open file 'filename'

-The linker could not open the specified file.
-The most common causes of this problem are that the file is in use or locked by another process, does not exist, can't be found in one of the directories the linker searches, or you may not have sufficient permission to access the file.
+The linker couldn't open the specified file.
+The most common causes of this problem are that the file is in use or locked by another process.
+It's also possible the file doesn't exist, or can't be found in one of the directories the linker searches.
+Or, you may not have sufficient permission to access the file.
 Less commonly, you may have run out of disk space, the file may be too large, or the path to the file may be too long.

 Possible causes and solutions

 This error can occur when the linker attempts to open a file either for reading or for writing.
-To narrow down the possible causes, first check what kind of file it is, and use the following sections to help identify and fix the specific issue.
+To narrow down the possible causes, first check what kind of file it is.
+Then, use the following sections to help identify and fix the specific issue.

 Antivirus programs often temporarily block access to newly created files, especially .exe and .dll executable files.
 To fix this issue, try excluding your project build directories from the antivirus scanner.